 Wherever your marketing department is in your analytics journey we’d be happy to have a no-obligation consultation with you to see how we can help you meet your business goals.
 Contact us at our details here.

-Analytics and Marketing: What are the analysts saying?
-June 23rd, 2017Minerra Editor
+Analytics and Data Driven Marketing: What are the analysts saying?
+May 29th, 2018Minerra Editor

 These buzzwords entered conversations in organisations a few years ago now, but not many people know what they mean.

 As information technology has pervaded every department and every business process, companies have generated a tremendous amount of data.
 From small businesses to international conglomerates, every organisation generates data that, until fairly recently, has been simply accumulated and stored.
 And until you can access, interpret and understand this data, your organisation is missing out on the opportunity to use this information to augment and make informed business decisions.

 Analytics is a vital tool to support the decision-making process.
 This business.com article provides a few succinct examples of how businesses of any size can benefit from analytics:

 It’s much easier to make informed decisions.

 It increases the competitive advantage over other players in the industry, including larger businesses.

 It improves the productivity of their business operations.

 It enhances the quality of their customer service.